 2. A rigorous assessment of relevant offences and professional conduct reports.

 3. Preparation of the department's assessment and determination.
 For details go to Application assessment.

 4. Ongoing monitoring of the criminal records of applicants who pass the Check and receive a card.

 The protection of children is the paramount consideration for any decision made under the Act.

-If you remove organisations from your records, the department may notify these organisations that you have removed their details.
+By law you must advise the department of every organisation that engages you in child-related work.
+If you remove organisations from your records, the department can notify them that you removed their details.